TAKE A LOOK-Engineering a better athlete at the London Olympics

 to help guide their performance.

-Reuters prepared an eight-part series on the science of the Games that ran
+Reuters has prepared an eight-part series on the science of the Games to run

 > Pray for headwinds in the discus